Silent Death: Reception

+Andy Butcher reviewed Silent Death: The Next Millennium for Arcane magazine, rating it a 7 out of 10 overall, and stated that "All in all, Silent Death: The Next Millennium is a fun game.
+It's quick to learn, easy to play, and the variety of ships and weapons on offer keeps things interesting, at least for a while.
+It does perhaps lack some of the depth of more complex wargame systems, and isn't quite as absorbing as it might be.
+But if you love the starship combat scenes in Star Wars, you'll have a good time playing this."

 Dale Donovan comments: "Silent Death was one of the first games I encountered where the elegance of the mechanics impressed me as much as its theme attracted me.
 I can count on one hand the other titles that so successfully meld their mechanical elements into the overall feel of the game.
 Silent Death: The Next Millennium is an experience every gamer should seek out."

 In a retrospective review of Silent Death in Black Gate, Tony Den said "You don't even have to use the specific ships available, as it is possible come up with your own designs to suit your game needs.
 You want a crossover where a squadron of Original BSG Cylon Raiders take on a Federation ship, this is the system that will allow it to happen!"